TheFurryDevil/hasiboundlite/README.md

 I plan to add other methods of loading my DLLs.

 ## Features
+I still have many things planned to add!

 ### Lua functions
 All Lua functions added by this DLL are prefixed with _ to avoid name clashing.